carabina/SeguePerformer/README.md

 ### Purpose

-The SeguePerformer class initiates UIKit segues using closures for view controller preparation.
+The SeguePerformer class provides an interface for initiating UIKit segues programatically, using closures for view controller preparation.

-Unlike UIKit's  `UIViewController.performSegue(withIdentifier:sender:)`, which relies on `UIViewController.prepare(for:sender:)` to configure the new view controller before it is presented, `SeguePerformer.peformSegue(withIdentifier:sender:preparationHandler:)` provides this functionality via a trailing closure parameter.
+In UIKit's existing programmatic segue presentation interface, UIViewController's `performSegue(withIdentifier:sender:)` method relies on a separate definition of `prepare(for:sender:)` to configure the new view controller before it is presented.

+The SeguePerformer class provides its own `peformSegue(withIdentifier:sender:preparationHandler:)` method which allows for configuration of the new view controller via a trailing closure parameter.

-The advantage of this approach is that the view controller preparation logic is declared locally to the `performSegue` call, rather than independently in `prepare(for:sender:)`, which can become especially  awkward in the context of multiple `performSegue` calls.
+The advantage of this approach is that the view controller preparation logic is declared locally to the `performSegue` call, rather than independently in `prepare(for:sender:)`, which can become particularly awkward in the context of multiple `performSegue` calls.

 ### Example